FabrizioPerria/jackBoot/README.md

 # jackBoot
-JackBoot is a simple bootloader capable to print some message to the user (a welcome message and the quantity of memory available in real mode) and create a simple graphical effect.
+JackBoot is a simple bootloader developed completely in assembly (AT&T syntax) capable to print a welcome message to the user,read and print the quantity of memory available in real mode and create a simple graphical effect.

 To compile the project, you should first of all move on src folder and change the Makefile writing in the TARGET section the prefix of your toolchain (i'm using the i486 toolchain available with the slitaz distro).
 After saving the change on the Makefile, you can execute make and it will create:
 - an object file (boot.o)